statycc/tyni/readme.md

 ## Interpreting analyzer results

-The analyzer captures data during the execution phases, including input file details, execution arguments, and timing information.
+The analyzer captures input file details, data flow details, and timing information, including for each method:
-The data captured during the analysis and evaluation phases includes, for each method:

 ```
-method name        # Full name (class.method)
+name               : Full name, class.method
-identifiers        # Names of encountered variables, see note below
+variables          : Encountered variables, see note below
-flows              # Interfering variable pairs (in, out)
+flows              : Interfering variable pairs (in, out)
-satisfiability     # SMT-solver outcome, SAT or UNSAT
+satisfiability     : Solver outcome SAT/UNSAT
-model              # If SAT, security levels to make the method non-interfering
+model              : If SAT, security levels to make the method non-interfering
-skips              # List of unhandled statements
+skips              : Uncovered statements (if any)
 ```

 * The variables list may be incomplete; variables that occur only in "uninteresting" statements (e.g., an unused variable declaration) are excluded.
 * To inspect all captured data, save the result to a file.

 ## Getting Started